urbancompasspony/docker/README.md

 WIP.

-## To connect to an container that is running:
+## To connect to an container through SSH

 $ sudo docker exec -it pihole /bin/bash

 ## Raspberry Pi

 Install this: linux-modules-extra-raspi AND REBOOT!

 Or you will get the error "failed to create the macvlan port: operation not supported."

+## PiHole

+Inside Container:

+apt update; apt install nano

+nano /etc/pihole/pihole-FTL.conf

+Add: RATE_LIMIT=0/0

+Restart docker container!